Anti-Inflammatory Diet Plan →

 Nourishing Ingredients & Alternatives

-Overhead image of ingredients for protein banana chocolate cookies.
+Overhead image of ingredients for vegan protein banana chocolate cookies.

-Nut Meal – To keep these vegan protein cookies allergy-friendly, I used hazelnut meal (which is simply ground hazelnuts) instead of flour.
+Nut Meal – I love using almond meal or hazelnut meal (which is simply ground almond or hazelnuts) instead of flour.
 It adds healthy fats, fiber, and a slightly sweet, buttery flavor to the cookies.

 Pro-Tip: While ground whole hazelnuts or almond meal can be used in its place, double-check that you’re using almond meal and not almond flour as it doesn’t contain the skin of the nut.
 Note that coconut flour is not a suitable option as it is too dry.